EmmanuelDemey/codelab-elastic/DEMO.md

 sudo ./filebeat -e -c config/filebeat/filebeat.yml
 ```

+* Add the corresponding index into Kibana and have a look to the data
+* Create a time serie in order to visualize the number of request by seconds

 # Step 4

 We will now add Logstash in order to ngrok the log indexed by filebeat